08 May Benefits of an Energy Consultant: Increase Profits, Reduce Carbon Footprints, and Improve Occupant Comfort, Health and Safety

 Lower Operating Costs

+The biggest contributor to increased profits through energy efficiency is lower operating costs.
 The equation for increased profits with energy efficiency is simple.

 Using less energy (or water) results in lower utility bills.
 Spending less on your building operations translates to lower operating costs.
 With reduced operating costs comes increased profits (with all other variables staying the same of course).